Understanding Your Vehicle’s Oil Pressure

 Poor Engine Performance

-As mentioned above, low oil pressure is equivalent to increased friction among parts of the engine.
+As mentioned above, low oil pressure equals increased friction among engine parts.
 Thus, when metal is rubbed against metal, it results in clunking and knocking noises from the engine.
+If you hear such noises, immediately stop the engine to prevent severe damage.
+However, if you keep driving with rattling noises, the engine may completely seize.

 A significant reduction in oil level results in reduced lubrication.
-Thus, when the engine tries to work harder, it generates more heat which ultimately leads to engine overheating.
+Thus, when the engine tries to work harder, it generates more heat, ultimately leading to engine overheating.
+Overheating is complex, as it might not always be due to low oil pressure.
+Yet, it can be one of your car’s most prominent symptoms of low oil pressure.

 Clogged Oil Filter